nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 12.1 Backing Up the System Configuration

 To back up the configuration, follow these steps.
-1. On the Settings tab, select Back Up and Restore sub-tab.
+1. In the Settings tab, select Back Up and Restore sub-tab.
 2. Click Back up config. to start the backup process.
 3. When done, the configuration backup file appears in the list of configuration backup files.

 ## 12.2 Restoring the System Configuration in the User Interface

 To restore configuration, follow these steps.
-1. On the Settings tab, select Back Up and Restore sub-tab.
+1. In the Settings tab, select Back Up and Restore sub-tab.
 2. Select a file from the list of configuration backup files and click Restore.
 3. Confirm to proceed.
 4. A popup notification shows after the restore whether the restoring was successful or not.